 Students who have exceeded 150 percent of their program hours (see time frame) are automatically placed on financial aid termination and are ineligible for financial aid, including all loan programs.
-Any student with a bachelor's degree or higher is automatically placed on termination and must submit an appeal.
+Any student with a bachelor's degree or higher is automatically placed on termination and must submit an appeal or apply for an alternative loan.